-character lies 4-5 eV below the gap, with the remained spectral density lying just below the gap and slightly straddling it.
+The HGe8 cell result is anomalous in that H appears to introduce two new bands (the system is spin degenerate) in the system, whereas there is but a single 1s orbital.
+The substantial dispersion of both bands indicates that H interstitials at this concentration are strongly coupled, representing an ordered alloy rather than an isolated impurity.
+The band structure is in fact metallic, with the upper 1s band partially filled.
+The occurrence of strong 1s character in two bands is clarified by the results of the HGe64 cell: some of the 1s character $(\sim 25\%)$ of the character lies 4-5 eV below the gap, with the remaining spectral density lying just below the gap and slightly straddling it.
 The H spectral density within LDA is, as noted above, repelled from the region of large Ge 4p DOS, with part going just below and the majority being pushed near the gap region.
-This bifurcation of spectral density may account for the fact that correlated band theory (the LDA+U method) was unable to produce a single magnetic hyperdeep state43 around ~ -5 eV as would be anticipated from the LDA+U method.
+This bifurcation of spectral density may account for the fact that correlated band theory (the LDA + U method) was unable to produce a single magnetic hyperdeep state46 around ~ -5 eV, as would be anticipated from the LDA + U method.
 The HGe64 results suggest this large cell is effectively in the isolated impurity limit.

-We next survey the non-interacting spectrum (Fig. 2) within our eTB+DMFT picture (using the S-K parameters displayed in Table II).
-We emphasize that this method is not equivalent to the LDA results just presented; most notably, at full hopping, it contains a gap whereas the LDA bands do not.
+We next survey the noninteracting spectrum (Fig. 2) within our eTB + DMFT picture (using the S-K parameters displayed in Table II).
+We emphasize that this method is not equivalent to the LDA results just presented; most notably, in HGe64, it contains a gap whereas the LDA bands do not.
 The gap in fact is larger than the observed value for Ge, but this allows us to assess more confidently the tendency toward formation of a gap state in the type of system we are studying: a H-like interstitial impurity in a Ge-like semiconductor, rather than specifically H in Ge.
-At reduced H-Ge hybridization the spectrum is dominated by a single Gaussian-like peak centered at ε_H , illustrating that the reduced hopping case indeed strongly reduces band structure signatures.
-At full hopping, the spectrum is substantially spread, with more of the weight appearing above the gap and well below ε_H .
-As anticipated, when ε_H is more shallow (-5 eV) the spectral density shows more weight and structure near the gap.
-Note that, without magnetic order or strong correlation effects (viz. in LDA) the Fermi level must fall within the bands, because our supercells contain an odd number of electrons which cannot be insulating with spin degeneracy.
+At reduced H-Ge hybridization (dashed red lines in Fig. 2) the spectrum is dominated by a single Gaussian-like peak centered at ε_H with only small hybridization effects visible just below and just above the Fermi level, illustrating that the reduced hopping case indeed strongly reduces band structure signatures.
+At full hopping (solid black lines in Fig. 2), the spectrum is substantially spread into a large band with peaks and subpeaks arising from